 Therefore, collecting and analyzing missing data together with the representatives of the identified groups are the central focus of this project –hereby making voices heard.
 In local and national dialogs, the results are presented to political decision-makers and recommendations made that address the needs of vulnerable groups.
 At the UN level, partners of the project advocate for the recognition of data collected through participatory approaches in SDG monitoring processes (hereby making voices count).

-The Robert Bosch Stiftung’s support facilitates data collection and dialog formats in Bangladesh, India, Kenya, and Nepal, as well as the processing and visualization of data.
+The Robert Bosch Stiftung’s support facilitates data collection and dialog formats in Bangladesh, India, Kenya, Nepal and Vietnam, as well as the processing and visualization of data.
 The project is coordinated by the International Civil Society Centre in Berlin and implemented by the 'Leave No One Behind' partnership, a partner consortium of 13 leading international civil society organizations and more than 70 national member organizations in seven countries (Bangladesh, Denmark, India, Kenya, Malawi, Nepal and Vietnam).